 The Gardening Angel guide to growing chillies

-Chillies are without a doubt one of the most popular vegetables to grow in our Quadgrow - our customers love growing chilli peppers in pots and have seen huge differences in harvests by growing in our Quadgrow Chilli Planter!
+Chillies are without a doubt one of the most popular vegetables to grow in our Quadgrow - our customers love growing chilli pepper plants in pots and have seen huge differences in harvests by growing chillies in our Quadgrow Chilli Planter!
 There are endless varieties of chillies, with many different shapes, colours and flavours that you won't see at your local supermarket!
 Some like it hot, growing Scotch bonnets and Carolina Reapers, while some prefer milder flavours like Pimiento or Anaheim Chilli Peppers.
 Here's our guide to how to grow chillies from seeds in your Quadgrow planter.

 When to sow chilli seeds indoors in the UK

 In terms of growing chillies indoors, you can sow Chilli seeds in a greenhouse from late winter until the middle of spring.
 Eager sowers often sow on Christmas day - the earlier you start the more important it is to have the right environment to sow seeds in - preferably sow seeds in a heated propagator with lights (we recommend the Vitopod or Geopod).

 Can you grow chillies outdoors in the UK?